haw230/the-anadromi-project/journal.md

 ## Monday July 31
 Started on supplementary lesson to ease transition (added binary "check").
 Was almost done when GitHub service crashed, lasted an hour (10:30 - 11:30).
 Instead worked on visualizing bubble sort and selection sort run time.
 Turned out pretty nice.
 Added more to binary search, made solution for merge sort.

+## Tuesday August 1
+Finished some lessons.
+Quicksort is slower than other sorts (???).
+Graphed linear and binary.
+Finish binary search.

+## Wednesday August 2